berfinbastug/detection_task_repo/README.md

 5. **get_counterbalance_instructions(counterbalance_value, nTrials, itrial):** The function creates and returns instructional text for a trial, indicating which button (left or right) corresponds to "YES" or "NO" based on the counterbalance condition.
 The text also includes the current trial number and the total number of trials.
 6. **get_key_values_when_response(keys):** The function takes a list of key press events and returns the reaction time, key name, press down time, and duration of the first key press event in the list.
 7. **get_key_values_when_noresponse(max_wait_time):** The function returns default values to indicate no key press was made within the specified max_wait_time.
 It returns the maximum wait time as the reaction time, and default values for the key name, press down time, and press duration.

-(9) calculate_performance(keys_output): The function computes the percentage of correct responses by comparing expected and actual responses in the provided data.
+8. **calculate_performance(keys_output):** The function computes the percentage of correct responses by comparing expected and actual responses in the provided data.
 It returns the percentage of cases where the expected response matches the actual response.

+# run_experiment.py
+* Establish the working environment
+* Define directories
+* Collect participant information
+* Experiment_mark: ‘detection_experiment_toneclouds_pid_str(exp_info[‘participant_id’])_exp_info[‘time’].tsv’
+* Set up the system
+* By preparing the keyboard, timer, windows, and learning about the blocks (their directory and number)
+* Loop over blocks
+ * Read the block specific data frame
+ * Shuffle the data frame and save the shuffled data frame
+ * Preload stimuli
+ * Define stimuli (stream)
+ * Timing parameters
+ * Prepare a data frame to store output ***(column names: participant_id, time, block_idx, trial_idx, rt, key_name, key_tDwon, button_press_duration, stim_code, unitdur, percentage, expected_response, actual_response, counterbalance_condition)***
+ * Present instructions
+ * Learn when the block starts and clear the existing events if any
+ * Loop over trials
+  * Start the trial, give an instruction text
+  * Set up trial specific parameters
+  * Arrange timing: First Trial: The stimulus is presented 0.5 seconds after the start of the trial.
+Subsequent Trials: The stimulus onset time is based on the previous trial's onset time, reaction time, and the current trial's ITI.
+This ensures that each trial starts at a dynamically calculated time, allowing for variable reaction times and ITIs between trials.
+  * present stimuli and collect responses
+  * reset the clock
+  * get the key responses and attach the result to the output data frame
+ * save the block specific data frame
+ * give a feedback